pomerantsev/pavelpomerantsev.com/readme.md

 I’ve done it since I want to have a custom 404 page as well (not a default Netlify one), and I don’t want duplicate header contents in the source.

+CSS is minified using PostCSS + CSSNano, then inlined.
+People recommend inlining to save a server roundtrip, and it doesn't seem to add much development overhead.

 **Note:** to make it potentially simpler to introduce a directory hierarchy for HTML files in the future, I make sure that paths for all resources are absolute (`/path/to/file`),